 The carbon footprint calculations were certified by the Carbon Trust Certifications in the U.K. between 2007-2009.
 It has been calculated that a single EarthPositive® T-shirt saves around 7 kilograms of CO2 compared to a conventional T-shirt, whereas a hooded sweatshirt saves up to 28 kgs.

 Having taken the greenhouse gas emissions to pre-industrial levels, all the EarthPositive® products carry the registered mark “Climate Neutral”.

 A carbon neutral footprint is where the sum of greenhouse gas emissions (carbon dioxide emissions) produced is offset by natural carbon sinks and/or carbon credits.
 Carbon Trust Certification certifies organisations and products to standard PAS 2060, which is internationally recognised as demonstration of carbon neutrality.

 A full audit must be carried out by a professional, which takes into account energy use, the whole lifecycle of all the consumables used by the business, as well as travel and deliveries.

 The cost of this audit (which is likely to be annual and is estimated to cost around £5,000) and certification (annual fee approx £1,500) may be prohibitive for small businesses.
-However, the Carbon Trust write lots of free guides that may be useful for businesses looking at measuring their carbon footprint and making changes themselves.
+However, the Carbon Trust provides tools that may be useful for businesses looking at measuring their carbon footprint and making changes themselves.

 The process creates initial benchmark measurements, highlights carbon hotspots for efficiency.
 Then a plan is created to reduce greenhouse gas emissions and to offset the rest using high quality carbon credits.
 It takes 3 years to gain certification as the Carbon Trust require long-term commitment to the process.